Images shown are of mature plants

 Beautiful pink blooms emerge each spring on the wonderous Pink Weeping Cherry Tree and provide an explosion of color through the summer.
 This fast-growing tree features branches that grow upright and then gracefully cascade down in a water fountain fashion.
 It fits right into small spaces and is just as impressive as an ornamental on large landscapes.
 Reaching heights of 30 feet tall and a width of 30 feet, it is a beautiful site to see.

-The branches that are studded with pink blossoms during the spring and summer, adorn bright yellow blooms in the fall.
+The branches that are studded with pink blossoms during the spring and have bright yellow leaves in the fall.
 Basically, your tree will be one of the brightest on the block.
 As temperatures drop In the winter, the graceful weeping branches - while bare, still add beauty to the landscape.
 Its uniquely shaped branches are appealing - even in the snow.